FinalForEach/Brainf-Compiler/README.md

-# Brainf-Interpreter
+# Brainf-Compiler

-Yet another interpreter of the esoteric language, created as a refresher.
+Yet another compiler of the esoteric language, created as a refresher.

+Compiles from BF to CPP source code.
+Applies some optimizations to make the output run faster.
+Namely:

+* Sequential adds / subtracts and shifts are combined
+* Clears, e.g. `[-]` or `[+]`and Multiplies are no longer loops.

 Test cases based on:
 * https://esolangs.org/wiki/Brainfuck